 How's your FICO Score?

-Because we live in a computer-driven world, it should come as no surprise that your ability to repay your mortgage boils down to a single number.
+Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage boils down to a single number.

 The three agencies use slightly different formulas to build a credit score.
-The original FICO model was developed by Fair Isaac and Company.
+Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary from one agency to another, the differences aren't huge; each agency uses the following to build a score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors to build a score:

-- Credit History - Have you had credit for many years, or for a short time?
+- Credit History - Have you had credit for years, or for just a short time?

-- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe on them?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-These factors are assigned weights based on the formula being used.
+These factors are weighted slightly differently depending on the formula being used.
 The results are added up and distilled into a single number.
-Credit scores range from 300 to 800.
+FICO scores can be as low as 300 and as high as 800.
 Higher scores are better.
-Most home buyers probably find their FICO scores falling above 620.
+Most home buyers likely find their scores falling above 620.

 Can I improve my FICO score?

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
-Since the credit score is entirely based on a lifetime of credit history, it is difficult to make a significant improvement in the number with quick fixes.
-(Of course you can and should have incorrect items removed from your credit report.)
+Because the FICO score is entirely based on your lifelong credit history, it's hard to significantly improve the score with quick fixes.
+(Of course you must appeal incorrect items on your credit report.)

-Before you can improve your FICO score, you must get your score and make sure that the reports from each reporting agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
-Also available are information and online tools that help you improve your FICO score.
+Before you can improve your credit score, you have to know your score and ensure that the credit reports from each reporting agency are correct.
+Fair Isaac, the company that invented the original FICO score, sells scores on its website: myFICO.com.
+It's inexpensive to get your FICO from all three reporting agencies, along with your credit report.
+Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from the three major agencies by visiting AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once a year from all three agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and inexpensive.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.